Justin Braun (ice hockey)

-Justin Timothy Braun (born February 10, 1987) is an American professional ice hockey player for the Philadelphia Flyers of the National Hockey League (NHL).
+Justin Timothy Braun (born February 10, 1987) is an American professional ice hockey player currently under contract with the Straubing Tigers of the Deutsche Eishockey Liga (DEL).
 Braun was born in Saint Paul, Minnesota, and grew up nearby in White Bear Lake, Minnesota.
-He previously played for the San Jose Sharks and the New York Rangers.
+He previously played for the San Jose Sharks, New York Rangers, and the Philadelphia Flyers of the National Hockey League (NHL).

 Playing career

 Amateur

 Braun was born in Vadnais Heights, Minnesota, and began playing ice hockey at the urging of his older brother, Eric.
 He attended White Bear Lake Area High School in White Bear Lake, Minnesota, making the varsity ice hockey team in his sophomore year.
 Braun helped lead White Bear to two state tournament appearances, including in 2005, when he served as team captain.
 After high school, he spent two seasons with the Green Bay Gamblers of the United States Hockey League (USHL), where he scored 13 points (two goals and 11 assists) across 69 games.

 On May 24, 2006, the University of Massachusetts Amherst announced that Braun and five other players would join the UMass Minutemen ice hockey that fall.
 He scored his first college point on October 13, 2006, assisting Kevin Jarman in a 3–2 victory over the Sacred Heart Pioneers.
 His first collegiate goal came on January 27, against Boston University.
 At the end of the season, Braun was chosen as the Minutemen's Rookie of the Year, with four goals and seven assists, and was named to the Hockey East All-Rookie Team.
 Braun was selected in the seventh round, 201st overall, of the 2007 NHL Entry Draft by the San Jose Sharks of the National Hockey League (NHL).